A Selection From the Four Passages of God’s Word on “The Mystery of the Incarnation” (Part Three)

 22. All of the work done throughout the six-thousand-year management plan has only now come to a close.
 Only after all of this work has been revealed to man and carried out among man will they know all of His disposition and His possessions and being.
 When the work of this stage has been fully completed, all mysteries not understood by man shall have been revealed, all truths previously not understood shall have been made clear, and mankind shall have been told of its future path and destination.
 This is all the work that is to be done in this stage.

 23. What is asked of man this day is unlike that in the past and even more unlike that asked of man in the Age of Law.
 And what was asked of man under the law when work was done in Israel?
 They were asked for no more than to keep the Sabbath and the laws of Jehovah.
 None were to work on the Sabbath or transgress the laws of Jehovah.
 But it is not so now.
 On the Sabbath, man works, gathers and prays as usual, and no restrictions are imposed.
-Those in the Age of Grace had to be baptized; not only that, they were asked to fast, break bread, drink wine, cover their heads and wash their feet.
+Those in the Age of Grace had to be baptized; not only that, they were asked to fast, break bread, drink wine, cover their heads and wash the feet of others for them.
 Now, these rules have been abolished and greater demands are made of man, for the work of God continuously deepens and the entry of man reaches ever higher.
 In the past, Jesus laid His hands upon man and prayed, but now that everything has been said, what is the use of the laying on of hands?
 Words alone can achieve results.
 When He laid His hands upon man in the past, it was to bless and heal man.
 This was how the Holy Spirit worked at that time, but it is not so now.
 Now, the Holy Spirit uses words in His work to achieve results.
 He has made His words clear to you, and you should just put them into practice.
 His words are His will and show the work He will do.
 Through His words, you can understand His will and that which He asks you to attain.
 You just put His words into practice directly without the need for the laying on of hands.
 Some may say, “Lay Your hands upon me!
 Lay Your hands upon me so that I may receive Your blessing and partake of You.”
 These are all previous outdated practices that are now prohibited, for the age has changed.
 The Holy Spirit works in accordance with the age, not just at will or according to set rules.
 The age has changed, and a new age must bring with it new work.
 This is true of every stage of work, and so His work is never repeated.
 In the Age of Grace, Jesus did much of that work, such as healing sickness, casting out demons, laying His hands upon man to pray for man, and blessing man.
 However, to continue to do so would serve no purpose in the present day.
 The Holy Spirit worked in that way at the time, for it was the Age of Grace, and man was shown enough grace for enjoyment.
 Man did not have to pay any price and could receive grace as long as he had faith.
 All were treated very graciously.
 Now, the age has changed, and the work of God has progressed further; through His chastisement and judgment, the rebelliousness of man and the unclean things within man will be cast away.
 As it was the stage of redemption, God had to do such work, showing man enough grace for man to enjoy, so that He could redeem man from sin, and through grace forgive man their sins.
 This stage is done to reveal the iniquities within man through chastisement, judgment, the smiting of words, as well as the discipline and revelation of words, so that they may afterward be saved.
 This is work more in-depth than redemption.
 In the Age of Grace, man enjoyed enough grace and has already experienced this grace, and so it is no longer to be enjoyed by man.
 Such work is now out-of-date and is no longer to be done.
 Now, man is saved through judgment by the word.
 After man is judged, chastised and refined, his disposition is thereby changed.
 Is this not because of the words I have spoken?
 Each stage of work is done in line with the progress of all mankind and with the age.
 All work has its significance; it is done for the final salvation, for mankind to have a good destination in the future, and for man to be divided according to their kind in the end.

 24. The work in the last days is to speak words.
 Great changes can be effected in man through the words.
 The changes now effected in these people on acceptance of these words are much greater than that of people in the Age of Grace on acceptance of those signs and wonders.
 For, in the Age of Grace, the demons went away from man with the laying on of hands and prayer, but the corrupt dispositions within man still remained.
 Man was healed of his sickness and forgiven his sins, but the work for just how the corrupt satanic dispositions within man could be cast away was not done in him.
 Man was only saved and forgiven his sins for his faith, but the sinful nature of man was not taken away and still remained within him.
 The sins of man were forgiven through God incarnate, but it does not mean that man has no sin within him.
 The sins of man could be forgiven through the sin offering, but man has been unable to resolve the issue of just how he can no longer sin and how his sinful nature can be cast away completely and be transformed.
 The sins of man were forgiven because of the work of God’s crucifixion, but man continued to live in the old, corrupt satanic disposition.
 As such, man must be completely saved from the corrupt satanic disposition so that the sinful nature of man is completely cast away and never again develops, thus allowing the disposition of man to be changed.
 This requires man to understand the path of growth in life, the way of life, and the way to change his disposition.
 It also needs man to act in accordance with this path so that the disposition of man can gradually be changed and he can live under the shining of the light, and that he can do all things in accord with the will of God, cast away the corrupt satanic disposition, and break free from Satan’s influence of darkness, thereby emerging fully from sin.
 Only then will man receive complete salvation.
 When Jesus was doing His work, man’s knowledge of Him was still vague and unclear.
 Man always believed that He was the son of David and proclaimed Him to be a great prophet and the benevolent Lord who redeemed man’s sins.
 Some, based on faith, became healed just by touching the edge of His garment; the blind could see and even the dead could be restored to life.
 However, man could not discover the corrupt satanic disposition deeply rooted within him and neither did man know how to cast it away.
 Man received much grace, such as the peace and happiness of the flesh, the blessing of the entire family upon the faith of one, and the healing of sicknesses, and so on.
 The rest were the good deeds of man and their godly appearance; if man could live based on such, he was considered a good believer.
 Only such believers could enter heaven after death, which means that they were saved.
 But, in their lifetime, they did not understand at all the way of life.
 They merely committed sins, then made confession in a constant cycle without any path toward a changed disposition; such was the condition of man in the Age of Grace.
 Has man received complete salvation?
 No!
 Therefore, after that stage was complete, there is still the work of judgment and chastisement.
 This stage makes man pure through the word so as to give man a path to follow.
 This stage would not be fruitful or meaningful if it continued with the casting out of demons, for the sinful nature of man would not be cast away and man would only stop upon the forgiveness of sins.
 Through the sin offering, man has been forgiven his sins, for the work of the crucifixion has already come to an end and God has prevailed over Satan.
 But the corrupt disposition of man still remains within them and man can still sin and resist God; God has not gained mankind.
 That is why in this stage of work God uses the word to reveal the corrupt disposition of man and asks man to practice in accordance with the right path.
 This stage is more meaningful than the previous one and more fruitful as well, for now it is the word that directly supplies life for man and enables the disposition of man to be completely renewed; it is a stage of work more thorough.
 Therefore, the incarnation in the last days has completed the significance of God’s incarnation and completely finished God’s management plan for the salvation of man.